DjangoGirls/tutorial/django_start_project/README.md

     http://127.0.0.1:8000/

+You can stop the web server again (e.g. to type other commands on the command prompt) by pressing CTRL+C - Control and C buttons together.

 Congratulations!
 You've just created your first website and run it using a web server!
 Isn't that awesome?

 ![It worked!](images/it_worked2.png)